 Additionally, we do not share these photos via email or phone consultations; they are strictly for use at in-office consultations and/or medical conference presentations (medical and transgender conferences).

-We believe that surgical photo “morphing” is a better reflection of Photoshop or computer software skills – rather than actual surgical skills; therefore, we do not offer this service.
+We believe that surgical photo “morphing” is a better reflection of Photoshop/computer software skills – rather than actual surgical skills; therefore, we do not offer this service.

 We use a combination of pre- and intra-operative medications to help minimize post-surgical pain, and provide our patients with post-surgery pain medications as needed.

-We recommend our patients take two full weeks off of school or work in order to prepare for and undergo the surgery, and attend post-op appointments.
+We recommend our patients take two (2) full weeks off from school or work in order to prepare for, and undergo the surgery, and attend post-op appointments.

 After two weeks, the majority of swelling and bruising will be gone or easily concealable with cosmetics, at which point the majority of patients feel ready to return to work or school.

+Yes.
 Any face is capable of having its features made more feminine or masculine.
-However, surgery of any type can only be performed on individuals who are deemed to be medically safe surgical candidates.
+However, surgery of any type can only be performed on individuals who are deemed to be medically-safe surgical candidates.